Professor Anton Middelberg

 Research: Biomolecular engineering

-Professor Middelberg and his team conduct research in green chemical engineering, vaccine engineering and computational bioengineering.
+Professor Middelberg and his team conduct research in vaccine engineering, biosurfactants and bio-inspired nanomaterials.
 Projects encompass new technologies for cost-effective rapid vaccine development, sustainable biosurfactant technologies and nanomedicine approaches based on fundamental understanding of bio-nano interactions.
 Research teams collaborate extensively nationally and internationally, with regular invitations to global events.
 Recent funding from the Bill & Melinda Gates Foundation is targeting low-cost vaccine solutions to Rotavirus for the developing world.
 Alemu Tekewe Mogus joined the group from Ethiopia to advance the project.
 His journey is captured in a recent video.
 To support the research, visit the AIBN Giving Page and click on Support One Student's Journey.

 Professor Middelberg is Editor-in-Chief of leading international journal Chemical Engineering Science.
 He is Associate Editor of Vaccine and an Editorial Advisory Board Member for Trends in Biotechnology.
 Professor Middelberg has editorial roles on the Biochemical Engineering Journal, the Journal of Microbiology and Biotechnology and Pharmaceutical Bioprocessing.
 He has joint publications with researchers from Tianjin University, China; Oxford and Cambridge Universities, UK; University of California Berkeley, US; KAIST, Korea; and a number of companies including Eli Lilly, Novartis and Dow.
 Professor Middelberg has served in scientific roles for numerous international conferences including the International Biotechnology Symposium (Daegu, South Korea, 2012); the International Small-Angle Scattering Conference (Sydney, 2012); the Asian Congress of Biotechnology (Shanghai, China, 2011); and Recovery XIV (Lake Tahoe, USA, 2010).